Leonardo2718/milc/README.md

 # Milc - the Minisculus Intermediate Language Compiler

-Milc is a small compiler for the Minisculus language written in Haskell.
-It targets Robin's Stack Machine and generates code as a self-contained csh script.
+Milc is a small compiler for the M language written in Haskell.
+It currently only produces the intermediate language and does not generate target code.
+Instead, the intermediate language is printed to standard output.
+In addition, milc also packs a few neat features.

 ## Feature overview